 Saving tomato seeds is an excellent way to preserve a variety that performed well in your garden.
-Harvesting tomato seeds also ensures that you will have that cultivar the next year, because some types are more popular than others and offered cyclically.
-It is very easy to save most seeds and provides economic benefit since you will not have to purchase seed for the following year.
+Harvesting tomato seeds also ensures that you will have that cultivar the next year, because some types are more popular than others and are offered cyclically.
+It's easy to save most seeds and provides economic benefit since you won't need to purchase seed for the following year.
 You can also be certain the seed is organic if you grow and collect tomato seeds yourself.

 Saving Seeds from Tomatoes

-Saving tomato seeds is easy.
-You cannot harvest hybrid tomato seeds because they are developed varieties, which will not come true from seed.
-It is important to collect from healthy, disease free cultivars, which produce well.
-It is also important when saving seeds from tomatoes, to process and store the seed properly.
-You can save seed from cherry, plum or large varieties.
-It doesn't matter if the tomato is determinate or indeterminate, it will come true from the seed.
+Saving tomato seeds is easy, but there are a few things to keep in mind.
+If you harvest hybrid tomato seeds, be aware that they are developed varieties, which won't grow true from seed the following year.
+It's also important to collect from healthy, disease free cultivars, which produce well.
+It's also important when saving seeds from tomatoes to process and store the seed properly.
+You can save seed from cherry, plum, or large varieties.
+It doesn't matter if the tomato is determinate or indeterminate, as it will come true from the seed.

 Tips for Harvesting Tomato Seeds